Hallors and Saline Museum: Hallors and Saline Museum

 The purpose of the museum is to demonstrate the important role that salt production had on the economic development of the city.
 The principal magnet is the monthly exhibition panning in the Panning House, where technology and procedures of salt production are presented.
 This includes the extraction of the sole, to the packing of simmered salt which dates back to the 19th century.
 The Exhibitive Saline has an annual production of about 70 tons of salt, which is sold locally to visitors and bakers in Halle.

 In addition, visitors are shown the silver treasure of the Hallors consisting of artistically valuable cups and trophies.
 The oldest date back to the year 1671.
-Cups and trophies were gifts of local men and citizens for the merits of the brotherhood of the Hallors.
+Cups and trophies were gifts of local men and citizens to recognize the merits of the brotherhood of the Hallors.
 In addition, the visitor gets a glimpse into the traditions of this brotherhood, their historic privileges and duties.
-Salt plants (halophytes) – typical plants growing on salty soils – are to find in the garden of the museum.
+Salt plants (halophytes) – typical plants growing on salty soils – are found in the garden of the museum.

 Starting on August 1, 2010, The Museum of Saline has been maintained and promoted by a non-profit association.

 Buildings and the Museum of Saline

 The buildings of Saline are now the oldest witnesses of the industrial style architecture in Halle upon Saale.
 The earliest buildings were erected from 1719 to 1721.
-The oldest remaining part of the Saline, now designated as a Clock House, is the former Salt Store, a timber frame building from the early 18th century with a high ridge turret.
-Next to it is another Salt Store, a timber frame building from the 19th century, followed by a Simmer House from 1789 attached to the back-side.
+The oldest remaining part of the Saline, now designated as a Clock House, is the former Salt Store, a timber-frame building from the early 18th century with a high ridge turret.
+Next to it is another Salt Store, a timber-frame building from the 19th century, followed by a Simmer House from 1789 attached to the back-side.
 The latter is one of the oldest Simmer Houses in Germany.

 Further buildings belong to Saline, including an administration building from 1884 (rebuilt 1910), another Simmer House from 1874 and a Salt Store dated 1845.

 Coal railway to Saline

-The Pfännerschaftliche coal railway (Pfännerschaftliche Kohlebahn), a Narrow gauge railway (900 mm), once delivered the brown coal fuel required for the boiling of the brine from the Alt-Zscherben mine to Saline.
+The Pfännerschaftliche coal railway (Pfännerschaftliche Kohlebahn), a narrow gauge railway (900 mm), once delivered the brown coal fuel required for the boiling of the brine from the Alt-Zscherben mine to Saline.
 The open-cast mine is now flooded and is called Friedhofsteich (cemetery pond).